oncody/vue-webpack-tutorial/03-vue-loader/README.md

 # Open a browser to the address and port outputted from the last command

-# If you see our message from 'App.vue', then vue and vue-loader are working!
+# If you see our message from 'App.vue', then vue-loader is working!